JetBrains/kotlin-web-site/pages/docs/reference/js-to-kotlin-interop.md

 > The `@JsExport` annotation is currently marked as experimental.
 Its design may change in future versions.
 {:.note}

 By applying the `@JsExport` annotation to a top-level declaration (like a class or function), you make the Kotlin declaration available from JavaScript.
 The annotation exports all nested declarations with the name given in Kotlin.
-It can also be applied on file-level, i.e. `@file:JsExport`.
+It can also be applied on file-level using `@file:JsExport`.

 To resolve ambiguities in exports (like overloads for functions with the same name), you can use the `@JsExport` annotation together with `@JsName` to specify the names for the generated and exported functions.